AT-Publishing/website/coupon-bitfinex.md

 #### About Bitfinex

-Bitfinex is a Hong Kong based exchange infamous for being hacked in August 2016.
+Bitfinex is a BVI-based exchange infamous for being hacked in August 2016.
 Despite the hack it still has a wide user base thanks to its superior trading interface.

-You can buy or trade BTC, LTC, ETH, ETC, ZEC, XMR and since March 2017 also DASH.
-There are both USD markets and pairs or altcoin/bitcoin.
+Bitfinex offers a wide range of markets denominated in BTC, ETH, USD and EUR.
+They allow Tether withdrawals but the merkets on Bitfinex trade against USD, not Tether.

+Since January 1st 2018, there is a minimum equity requirement for Bitfinex - to activate new accounts for trading, users have to deposit at least 10k USD to the exchange.

 The exchange is available worldwide.
 There is limitation on margin trade for Americans - however the exchange is still operational from American IP address.
 New users on US IP just have to state they are not American residents.